‘Sports Illustrated’ Model Robin Holzken Leaves Little To The Imagination In Tiny White Bikini On Instagram

 “I mean.
 Wow just wow,” commented a third.

 While Robin is used to showing off her bikini body for the pages of Sports Illustrated Swimsuit, her latest trip to the Bahamas was for a different swimwear campaign for the brand Frankies.
-The model has been slaying her photo shoots in a slew of sexy bikinis — including a trendy neon pink number that sent fans of both Robin and the bating suit collection absolutely wild.
+The model has been slaying her photo shoots in a slew of sexy bikinis — including a trendy neon pink number that sent fans of both Robin and the bathing suit collection absolutely wild.